cardoni/cardoni.net/README.md

 #### Published: Nov 13, 2014

-First I realized that [DigitalOcean]'s so-called "private networking" wasn't truly private ( see: any box in their NYC3-datacenter can see all traffic over the private `eth1` interface on their VMs ).
+First I realized that [DigitalOcean][digital_ocean]'s so-called "private networking" wasn't truly private ( see: any box in their NYC3-datacenter can see all traffic over the private `eth1` interface on their VMs ).
 Then I wrote this article on how to install and configure OpenVPN ( on any unix server ) and layer a secure network on top of an insecure one, enabling one a new, virtual `tun0` interface over which secure communication is afforded between machines on the same local network.
 Boom.

 ## [Getting Started With Git](https://cardoni.net/how-to-use-git-with-personal-projects/)